sandeepinampudi/Capstone/README.md

 IPC codes are strings with 4 characters of the form 'A01B', that represent the significant fundamental scietific components/aspects used in the invention disclosed in the patent.
 Each patent may contain between 3 to 10 IPC codes.

-Utilizing the IPC code data, we assigned a weigtage of each IPC code to each technology by calculating the ratio of number of times an IPC code appears with respect to the total number of patents of a technology.
+Utilizing the IPC code data, we assigned a weigtage for each IPC code to each technology by calculating the ratio of number of times an IPC code appears with respect to the total number of patents of a technology.

 The weighting factors are tabulated such as each row represet a new technology and each column represent the IPC codes.